 Find out the important information about the best health insurance in the UK below.

 Vitality Health Insurance Review

-Vitality have a unique offering in the UK Health Insurance market.
-Their company combines its healthcare offer with a set of discounts and rewards for healthy activities.
-Vitality's thinking is that if you are healthier, then you’ll claim less and in turn they can then charge you less too.
-The headline offer is 50% off a Virgin Active gym membership.
+Vitality has a unique offering in the UK Health Insurance market.
+The company combines its healthcare offer with a set of discounts and rewards for healthy activities.
+It’s belief is that the healthier your lifestyle, the less you’ll need to claim.

 Vitality's health and leisure rewards and discounts are unique features of the policy.
 They are intended to help customers understand their health, take part in healthy activities and be rewarded for them.

 There are some standard treatments and conditions that Vitality does not cover.
 These include any regular monitoring and treatment of a long-term condition (e.g. diabetes), emergency treatments, visits to your GP, organ transplants, and any experimental treatments (i.e. those that are unproven or unregistered).

 To help customers engage with their health, you’ll get cashback and discounts with health brands and shops if you keep up healthy habits.
 You can build up points by completing healthy activities like eating well and regularly hitting 10,000 steps a day.
 When you have enough points, you can use them to get rewards like: